asardaes/dtwclust/CONTRIBUTING.md

 and it is expected that it returns the distance between `x[i]` and `y[j]`.
 Some calculators [dispatch](https://github.com/asardaes/dtwclust/blob/master/src/distance-calculators/distance-calculators.cpp#L85) to the appropriate (univariate/multivariate) method, but [others](https://github.com/asardaes/dtwclust/blob/master/src/distance-calculators/distance-calculators.cpp#L382) can do some more adjustments before dispatching.
+Also note how in some cases the core calculations are further [delegated](https://github.com/asardaes/dtwclust/blob/master/src/distance-calculators/distance-calculators.cpp#L119) by calling special wrappers defined in their own [header](https://github.com/asardaes/dtwclust/blob/master/src/distances/distances-details.h), which don't use R or Rcpp's API.
+This avoids duplicating code that is used in stand-alone functions (described [above](#stand-alone-function)), but is not always necessary;
+for instance, the SbdCalculator does the [calculations directly](https://github.com/asardaes/dtwclust/blob/master/src/distance-calculators/distance-calculators.cpp#L393), since the stand-alone version is implemented entirely in R.

 ### R side